sjyang18/accumlo-w-aad/README.md

 2. Join your cluster to your target AAD domain
 3. Generate users and service principals and keytab files

-As of now, it is in the proof-of-concept phase.
-For simplicity, we first set up a VNET, setup peering to the VNET with AAD Domain Services, and provisioned a VMSS in that VNET.

-To run this playbook, login into a proxy VM of accumulo cluster, setup with apache fluo-mucho.
+To run this playbook, login into a proxy VM of accumulo cluster.
 Then, git clone this repo and copy the hosts file from fluo-mucho.
 Add custom variables with your values.
 Note that in the example below, we set 'accumulo' to a ldap_binddn value, which mean this user exists in my AAD and it is a member of `AAD DC Administrators`.
 You will be prompted for the password of this user during playbook execution.

 ```
 [accumulomaster]